kingcobra2468/ucrs/README.md

 - **UCRS_FCM_TOPIC (string)=** fcm topic for registration token subscription (default "un")

 ## **Topic**
-UCRS functions by attaching all devices to topic specified by the **--topic** flag.
+UCRS functions by attaching all devices to topic specified by the **UCRS_FCM_TOPIC** env var.
 By default, the topic will be "un" which stands for universal notification.
 Regardless, when sending notifications, ensure that notifications are being sent to the correct topic.